2022 Dundee City Council election: Retiring councillors

+Candidates

+The total number of candidates fell from 69 in 2017 to 67.
+As was the case five years previous, the SNP fielded the highest number of candidates at 16 (the same as in 2017) across the eight wards.
+Labour, the Liberal Democrats and the Conservatives also fielded at least one candidate in every ward.
+The nine candidates fielded by the Liberal Democrats were two less than in 2017 whereas Labour (10) and the Conservatives (nine) maintained their total number of candidates.
+The Greens, who increased the number of candidates by one, and the Alba Party, who contested a Dundee election for the first time, fielded one candidate in each of the eight wards.
+The Trade Unionist and Socialist Coalition (TUSC) only fielded two candidates, down from seven in 2017.
+For the first time, the Scottish Family Party (three), the Independence for Scotland Party (ISP) (one) and Sovereignty (one) contested an election in Dundee.
+Unlike the previous election, there were no independent candidates and neither the United Kingdom Independence Party (UKIP), the Scottish Socialist Party (SSP) nor the Independent Network named any candidates.

 Debates and hustings

 Ahead of the election, a series of debates and hustings were held throughout the campaign period.
 DC Thomson hosted an election debate on 21 April 2022 which was moderated by Derek Healey, the political editor of The Courier.
 The debate featured only leaders and representatives of the five parties on the council and an appeal for questions to be considered were featured.
-It was announced shortly after that the debate would be streamed on The Courier's social media pages on 25 April 2022.

-A husting took place on 27 April 2022 which was organised and moderated by the Dundee Social Enterprise Network.
-The hustings featured representatives of the four parties on the council along with the inclusion of the Scottish Greens but not the Alba Party.
+A hustings took place on 27 April 2022 which was organised and moderated by the Dundee Social Enterprise Network.
+The hustings featured representatives of the four parties on the council along with the inclusion of the Greens but not the Alba Party.